eef-g-archive/file-manager-c/README.md

 ## Files included

+### commands.h

-### The commands.h file contains the declarations of the functions used in the commands.c file.
+contains the declarations of the functions used in the commands.c file.

+### readable.h

-### The readable.h file contains the declarations of the functions used in the readable.c file.
+contains the declarations of the functions used in the readable.c file.

 ### reader.h